Skip to main content

 • Eighth - CCE 100

-• A Public Health Lower or Upper Division Elective (UD priority given to SU25 PH 40 students)
+• A Public Health Lower or Upper Division Elective (UD priority given to SU26 PH 40 students)

-• PH 90: Living Well-Doing Well (2 units, satisfies part of the LD PH Electives)
+• PH 90: Living Well-Doing Well (2 units, satisfies part of the PH Elements)

-• PH 91: Gender and Public Health (4 units, satisfies LD Trending Topics)
+• PH 91: Topics in Public Health (4 units, satisfies Trending Topics or PH Elements)

-• PH 161: Clinical Nutrition in Public Health (4 units, satisfies 1 UD Public Health Elective)
+• PH 161: Clinical Nutrition in Public Health (4 units, satisfies 1 PH Perspective)

-• A Lower Division Biology course: BILD 1, BILD 3, or BILD 10*** (if not already completed)***BILD 10 only counts for the general Public Health major (PB25) or the concentrations in Community Health Sciences (PB28) or Health Policy & Management Sciences (PB30)
+• A Lower Division Biology Course: BILD 1, BILD 3, or BILD 10*** (if not already completed)***BILD 10 only counts for the general public health major (PB25)

 • An Upper Division Core class:

-PLEASE NOTE: All students MUST be enrolled in at least 12 units (not including waitlisted courses).No student should be enrolled in more than 18 units.
-We recommend that you enroll in approx.16 units (4 classes) this fall.
-Lastly, Public Health strongly recommends no more than 2-3 science/math/statistics courses in the fall.
+NOTE: All students must be enrolled in at least 12 units (not including waitlisted courses).No student should be enrolled in more than 18 units.
+We recommend that you enroll in approximately 16 units (four classes) this fall.
+Lastly, public health strongly recommends no more than two to three science/math/statistics courses in the fall.
 It is important to diversify your course schedule each quarter.